 In February 2018, MAG submitted a planning application seeking an increase in the current 35mppa passenger cap to 43mppa.
-SSE believes this would be a stepping stone to 50mppa, or even more, which would be within the capability of the existing runway.
-SSE has vigorously opposed MAG’s 43mppa application from the outset, challenging both through the planning process and through the courts.
+We have vigorously opposed this planning application from the outset, challenging both through the planning process and through the courts.

-The local planning authority, Uttlesford District Council (‘UDC’) resolved to approve MAG’s 43mppa application in November 2018 but SSE continued to challenge this and in January 2020 UDC overturned its earlier decision and issued a refusal notice.
+The local planning authority, Uttlesford District Council (‘UDC’) resolved to approve MAG’s 43mppa application on 14 November 2018 but we continued to challenge this and on 24 January 2020 UDC overturned its earlier decision and issued a refusal notice.

 The Inquiry lasted for 30 sitting days, closing on 12 March.
 All the hearings were by video link.
-SSE presented evidence on eleven topics whereas UDC presented evidence on just four topics.
+We presented evidence on eleven topics whereas UDC presented evidence on just four topics.
 Moreover, UDC declared at the start of the Inquiry that MAG’s planning application should be granted subject to a few conditions.
-This meant that SSE had to battle not only against MAG but also UDC.
+This meant that we often had to battle not only against MAG but also against UDC.

-Unsurprisingly, the Panel of three Inspectors who presided over the Public Inquiry, decided that MAG’s planning application should be approved.
-The Inspectors’ ruling, announced on 26 May 2021, also included a costs award against UDC for “unreasonable behaviour” – an accusation which stemmed from their failure to defend their own refusal decision.
+The Panel of three Inspectors who presided over the Public Inquiry, decided that MAG’s planning application should be approved.
+The Inspectors’ ruling, announced on 26 May 2021, included a costs award against UDC for “unreasonable behaviour” – an accusation which stemmed, at least in part, from their failure to defend their own refusal decision.
 UDC could be liable to pay an estimated £1.5 million in costs to MAG.
-Notably, the accusation of “unreasonable behaviour” was not levelled against SSE and there is no costs award against us.
+However, UDC announced almost immediately that it would make an application to the High Court to challenge the Inspectors ruling.